VET Program Approval and Maintenance Procedure

 2. Identify units to be added for credit transfer only.
 These unit will not be delivered as part of the qualification.

-X. Update Student Management System Students and Registrar Services
+X. Update Student Management System Student and Registrar Services

 1. Confirm new unit is included in most recent version of the delivery plan in the University’s approved records management system.